axibase/atsd/rule-engine/functions-format.md

   addTable([[string]] c, string f[, [string] | boolean h]) string
 ```

-This function prints a list of collection `c` as a multi-column table in the specified format `f`.
-Each element in the list is serialized into its own row in the table.
+This function prints `c` (list of lists) as a multi-column table in the specified format `f`.
+Each nested list in the parent list `c` is serialized into its own row in the table.

 The number of elements in each collection must be the same.